atbrew/atbrew.github.io/docs/cv.markdown

 ***Zalando :: Berlin (Remote)***
 *Jul 2020 - Oct 2021*

-Zalando set up four Centres of AI Excellence to drive focus on enabling and seeding other Zalando teams with innovations from rapidly developing fields such as NLP.
+Zalando set up four Centres of AI Excellence to drive focus on enabling and seeding other Zalando teams with innovations from rapidly developing fields of (NLP, Image Processing, Econometrics and Forecasting).

-I led the first of the new centers, the NLP Centre of Excellence.
+I helped to set up and led the NLP Centre of Excellence.
 I was accountable for the technical, product, and scientific direction of the centre of excellence.
-An expert cross-functional team of 10 was made up of 3 senior researchers, 2 senior product managers, 3 data engineers, and a data analyst.
-Our goal as a department was to support and seed new technology teams across Zalando by facilitating the hiring and building of new teams with leaders & technical teams to take the incubated technologies forward.
+An expert cross-functional team of 10 was made up of senior researchers, senior product managers, senior data engineers, and a data analyst.
+The goal of out department was to support and seed new technology teams across Zalando by facilitating by building new teams with leaders & technical teams in place to take incubated technologies forward and drive further product focused research.

 Some accomplishments include:

-- **Platform Capabilities** We developed and delivered a GDPR-compliant multilingual customer feedback search and message routing tool that injested data containing 18 languages from over 40 different customer journey touch-points (e.g., return slips & online feedback forms) effectively capturing all of Zalandos customer feedback in a single platform.
+- **Platform Capabilities** We developed and delivered a GDPR-compliant multilingual customer feedback search and message routing tool injested data from 18 languages from over 40 different customer journey touch-points (e.g., return slips & online feedback forms) effectively capturing all of Zalandos customer feedback in a single platform.

-- **Team Incubation** We incubated an automated moderation team for product safety based feedback from customer returns built on a [state-of-the-art](https://arxiv.org/pdf/2210.14363) research developed by the center.
+- **Content Moderation** We incubated an automated moderation team for product safety based feedback from customer returns built on a [state-of-the-art](https://arxiv.org/pdf/2210.14363) research developed by the center.
 It had a high recall (95%+) human in the loop automated escalation tool to forward safety concerns to their manual inspection team to expedite the removal of potentially unsafe products from Zalando.

-- **Product Led Scientific Advances** We developed [novel text clustering techniques](https://arxiv.org/abs/2212.00086) that enabled easy discovery of new categories of product risks that made themselves present in the data.
-The team also developed one of the first [zero-shot classification](https://kishaloyhalder.github.io/pdfs/tars_coling2020.pdf) techniques built on top of the transformer archticture and contributed into the [Flair](https://github.com/flairNLP/flair/blob/master/resources/docs/TUTORIAL_10_TRAINING_ZERO_SHOT_MODEL.md) open source NLP project which was initially developed by Zalando research.
+- **Product Led Scientific Advances** We developed [novel text clustering techniques](https://arxiv.org/abs/2212.00086) that enabled easy discovery of new categories of customer feedback and product risks that made themselves present in incoming data.
+The team also developed one of the first [zero-shot classification](https://kishaloyhalder.github.io/pdfs/tars_coling2020.pdf) techniques built on top of the transformer archticture and contributed this into the [Flair](https://github.com/flairNLP/flair/blob/master/resources/docs/TUTORIAL_10_TRAINING_ZERO_SHOT_MODEL.md) open source NLP project which was initially developed by Zalando research.

 **Board Member**
 ***Zalando SE***
 *May 2018 - Jun 2020*

-One of 3 employees representative who sat on the 8-seat supervisory board of Zalando charged with fiduciary care of the company.
-Along with my peers on the board we were accountable to ensure due diligence was applied to significant Zalando policy changes, investment, divestment's, reviewing executive-level promotions and remuneration, and partook in strategic investor and key brand relationship engagements.
+Member of the 8-seat supervisory board of Zalando alongside shareholder representatives Cristina Stenbeck (Kinevik), Anders Holch Povlsen (CEO Bestseller Group), Kelly Bennet (CMO Netflix), Mariella Röhm-Kottmann (KPMG),Alexander Samwer (Rocket Internet) and fellow Zalando employees Konrad Schäfers (Zalando) & Beate Siert (Zalando).
+Together we were ultimately accountable with the fiduciary care of Zalando covering significant policy changes, investments, divestment's, executive-level promotions and remuneration, and strategic investor and key brand relationship engagements.

 **Head of Customer Data Platform**
 ***Zalando***